verilator/verilator/docs/guide/deprecations.rst

   `-m64` and `-m32`).
 Support for 32-bit `-m32` mode will be deprecated no
   sooner than January 2024.

-Verilated_heavy.h
-  The legacy "verilated_heavy.h" include was replaced with just including "verilated.h".
-Verilated_heavy.h is planned for removal no sooner than July 2022.

 Option `-O<letter>`
   The debug `-O<letter>` options have been replaced with `-fno-<optimization>` debug options to match GCC.
 The old options are